 8. Describe your robust student and teacher profile experience.

-9. List all of your relevant education specializations/ employment history.
+9. List all of your relevant education specializations and employment.

 Curriculum developers come from many different backgrounds.
 Opportunities exist to transition into and out of education.
 A developer of corporate training programs may be seeking to transition to education.
 Many possibilities exist in ESL curriculum development or other areas in education.